 Professor La Rue is a past president of the Society of Professionals in Dispute Resolution (SPIDR), now the Association for Conflict Resolution.
 He is a Fellow in the College of Labor & Employment Lawyers.
 He also is a Distinguished Fellow in the International Academy of Mediators (IAM) and has served on its Board of Governors.
 The Peggy Browning Fund’s 2015 DC Awards Reception recognized Professor La Rue for his fair and impartial work as a labor-management neutral.
 Professor La Rue was the 2017-18Neutral-In-Residence at the School of Industrial and Labor Relations (ILR) at Cornell University.

 He has lectured extensively and conducted training in the dispute resolution field to a variety of bar, business, and labor groups, both domestically and internationally.
 He has served as a technical advisor and trainer for the Commercial Law Development Program (CLDP) of the U.S. Department of Commerce.
 The project on which he worked was designed to assist in the development of a regional ADR system for the resolution of commercial disputes in Central and West Africa.
 As a technical consultant to the project, he lectured and conducted training programs and conferences in countries in Central and West Africa.
 He has published several scholarly [articles], including contributing a chapter in “Evolution of a Field: Personal Histories in Conflict Resolution”, eds.
 Welsh and Gadlin (DRI Press,December 1, 2020).

 Professor La Rue has devoted a significant portion of his professional time and experience to the increase of diversity among neutrals in arbitration and mediation.
-He frequently gives lectures and presentations to law faculty, law students, and various other groups on issues concerning racial and ethnic diversity in the ADR field.
+He frequently gives lectures and presentations to law faculty, law students, and various other groups on issues concerning racial and ethnic diversity and inclusion in the ADR field.